wgtechlabs/unthread-telegram-bot/README.md

 ## 📃 License

-This project is licensed under the [GNU Affero General Public License v3.0](https://opensource.org/licenses/AGPL-3.0).
-This license requires that all modifications to the code must be shared under the same license, especially when the software is used over a network.
+This project is licensed under the [GNU General Public License v3.0](https://opensource.org/licenses/GPL-3.0).
+This license ensures that the software remains free and open source, requiring that any redistributed versions also remain under the same license.
 See the [LICENSE](LICENSE) file for the full license text.

 ## 📝 Author